TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 copy but also need to keep the unsorted version around.

 If you want to return a new list, use the built-in :func:`sorted` function instead.
-This function creates a new list from a provided iterable, sorts it and returns it.
+This function creates a new list kutoka a provided iterable, sorts it and returns it.
 For example, here's how to iterate over the keys of a dictionary in sorted order::